farazullakhan/farazullakhan/README.md

 - 🌱 I’m currently learning **Web development, MERN**

-- 👨‍💻 All of my projects are available at [farazulla.me](farazulla.me)
+- 👨‍💻 All of my projects are available at [faraz.automate](faraz-automate.netlify.app)

 - 📫 How to reach me **farazullakhan7772@gmail.com**